Football Transfer Net Spend Winners And Losers

 START AT THE TOP

-While although this figure has nearly been beaten by local rivals Manchester City and certainly beaten by Chelsea, their two rivals seem to be better at recouping costs and in doing so, they have managed to minimise their overall financial hit.
+While although this figure has been beaten by local rivals Manchester City and Chelsea, their two rivals seem to be better at recouping costs and in doing so, they have managed to minimise their overall financial hit.

-This means their net spend over this current 11 and a half- ear period, is an eye-watering £1.284bn loss.
-A period that has delivered exactly zero Premier League or Champions League titles in that time and although the Glazer’s did put their hand in their pocket, they are not spending their money wisely and with Sir Jim Ratcliffe now at the helm in terms of footballing operations, the INEOS owner will now be tasked with trying to claw some of that deficit back.
+This means their net spend over this current 11 and a half- ear period, is an eye-watering £1.312bn loss.
+A period that has delivered exactly zero Premier League or Champions League titles in that time and although the Glazer’s did put their hand in their pocket, they are not spending their money wisely.
+With Sir Jim Ratcliffe now at the helm in terms of footballing operations, the INEOS owner will now be tasked with trying to claw some of that deficit back.

 Something that suggests that the price of winning is certainly an expensive one.
-However, if the domestic and European trophies keep arriving at the Etihad, then their Abu Dhabi-based owners will keep signing off the cheques.
+However, if the domestic and European trophies keep arriving at the Etihad, then their Abu Dhabi-based owners will keep signing off the cheques for manager Pep Guardiola.

 Third in the list of net losers is Arsenal and with the them averaging nearly £110m transfer spend per season, criticism of the Kroenke family is perhaps a little unfair – especially as they have a deficit of £826m to deal with.